cloudogu/terraform-provider-redmine/docs/development_en.md

 Building a Terraform provider has some unexpected quirks.
 For instance, `*schema.ResourceData.Id()/getId()` always points to a string ID which in turn leads to boilerplate code casting int IDs to string or leaving the ID out of an entity if unset.

 IDs in general are also a thing that are hard to test against in acceptance tests.
 This is because already existing data or entity insertion sequence may lead to different IDs than expected.

+To avoid having to manually adjust new authentication tokens with each new Redmine instance, the make target `make fetch-api-token` creates the file `examples/api_token.auto.tfvars`.
+This file will be read by Terraform during execution.
+All variables (including the variable `apikey`) must be declared to Terraform.
+This declaration is done in the file `examples/variables.tf`.

 ### Notable changes in the used Redmine configuration